frjo/hugo-theme-zen/README.md

 title: "SiteTitle"

 params:
   cacheBustCSS: true        # Add a cache busting hash on styles.css
   cacheBustJS: true         # Add a cache busting hash on script.js
   contact: "info@example.org"
   copyright: "This site is licensed under a
               (https://creativecommons.org/licenses/by-sa/4.0/)."
               [Creative Commons Attribution-ShareAlike 4.0 International License]
   dateformat: ""            # Set the date format, default to "2 January, 2006"
+  description: ""           # Set site description, used in meta tags and JSON-LD
   favicon: ""               # Relative path to favicon in json feed, no leading slash.
   feedlinks: true           # Show feed links in the footer.
   footer: "A [example.org](https://example.org/) production."
   icon: ""                  # Relative path to icon in json feed, no leading slash.
   image: ""                 # Relative path to site image in JSON-LD, no leading slash.
   imageMaxWidth: ""         # Max width for images added via figure shortcode.
   jquery: true              # Add jQuery
   languageDir: ""           # Set ltr or rtl, defaults to ltr.
   logo: false               # Turn off the logo.
   microUsername: ""         # Your micro.blog username.
   mobileMenu: true          # Turn on a mobile menu on small screens.
   piwikSiteId:              # Piwik site id
   piwikTrackerUrl: ""       # Piwik url, schemaless and no slash on end (example.com/piwik).
   poweredby: true           # Show powered by hugo in footer
   search: true              # Site search with DuckDuckGo.
   searchSize: 20            # Search field size, default 20.
   sidebar: true             # Show a sidebar to the right
   submitted: true           # Show author and date information for a post.
 ```